sei-ec-remote/js-clock-intervals-exercise/README.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date

 ## Licensing
+b
 All content is licensed under a CC­BY­NC­SA 4.0 license.
 All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.
+For commercial use   q1` or alternative licensing, please contact legal@ga.co.